acsone/wms/odoo/local-src/specific_zetes/tests/README.rst

 11. The picker goes to the packing area and prints labels (REQU_/RESP_PRINT)
 12. Zetes asks the label code to check the package and validates the picking (RESU_ASSIGNMENT)
 13. The picking is now completely finished.
-Zetes asks for the next picking (REQU_/RESP_ASSIGNMENT)
+Zetes asks for the next picking (REQU_/RESP_ASSIGNMENT) A picking will be found because the backorder will be in the delivery round(ALCYN-2130)

 ===============
 Exceptions test